indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

 RedHat and other linux systems place useradd and groupadd in the /usr/sbin directory.

-for freebsd the following would work
+for FreeBSD the following would work
 ```
 % su
 # pw groupadd -g 555 -n indimail